Software-as-a-service (SaaS) is growing everywhere, and Google’s G Suite is quickly becoming the service of choice for SMB’s and enterprises.

 1. Set Admin Roles

-The first step to setting up G Suite is deciding who should be an administrator (admin) as well as what type of administrative privileges to assign to each person.
+The first step in G Suite Setup is deciding who should be an administrator (admin) as well as what type of administrative privileges to assign to each person.

 2. Set up G Suite Directory